passiv/snaptrade-sdks/sdks/typescript/README.md

 ##### accountId: `string`<a id="accountid-string"></a>

-The ID of the account to cancel the order in.

 ##### brokerage_order_id: `string`<a id="brokerage_order_id-string"></a>

+Order ID returned by brokerage.
+This is the unique identifier for the order in the brokerage system.

 #### 🔄 Return<a id="🔄-return"></a>